CycloneDX/guides/SBOM/en/0x40-BOM_Coverage_Maturity_Quality.md

 - The adoption of organizational policy, defined in profiles, for what is acceptable and not acceptable for various use cases

 ## SBOM Quality
 SBOMs can be analyzed for their overall usefulness for given use cases.
-What is a "quality" SBOM may be different depending on the stakeholder role and type of analysis required for that role.
+The "quality" of an SBOM may differ depending on the stakeholder role and type of analysis required for that role.
 Quality is a multidimensional construct and not a single characteristic.
 OWASP supports a holistic view of quality.
 The following illustrates an example of dimensions to consider in determining quality.